Mu Alpha Theta: National conventions

-Recent National Conventions

-The location of each national convention is announced at the convention held the previous year.

-Competition levels
+Competitions

+ΜΑΘ is primarily a venue for mathematical competition.
+Different competitions have varying ways to test the student's mathematical knowledge.

-Competition is divided into six levels or divisions, Calculus, Pre-calculus, Algebra II, Geometry, Algebra I, and Statistics.
-At state and national competitions, only three levels are used: Theta (Geometry and Algebra II), Alpha (Pre-Calculus), and Calculus.
-There is only a Mu division at the nationals level.
-Additionally, there are usually Open tests, which can be taken by students from any division, including Statistics, Number Theory, and History of Math.
+Competition is divided into six levels or divisions, calculus, pre-calculus, algebra II, geometry, algebra I, and statistics.
+At state and national competitions, only three levels are used: Theta (geometry and Algebra II), Alpha (pre-calculus), and calculus.
+There is only a Mu division at the national level.
+Additionally, there are usually open tests, which can be taken by students from any division, including Statistics, number theory, and the history of math.
 Most students start at the level of math that they are currently enrolled in or have last taken and progress to higher levels.
 A student can begin at another level, but it must be higher.
-The only exception to this is that students enrolled in either Algebra II or Geometry can take whichever of the two they want because not all schools offer these courses in the same sequence.
-Students competing in a higher level, such as Pre-Calculus cannot then go back and compete at the Algebra II level.
+The only exception to this is that students enrolled in either Algebra II or geometry can take whichever of the two they want because not all schools offer these courses in the same sequence.
+Students competing in a higher level, such as pre-calculus cannot then go back and compete at the algebra II level.
 This encourages students to compete with other students who are taking classes of similar mathematical difficulty.